MicrosoftDocs/bot-docs/articles/bot-service-debug-inspection-middleware.md

 ---
 title: Debug a bot with inspection middleware in Bot Framework SDK
 description: Learn how to use inspection middleware to debug bots.
 See how to use the Bot Framework Emulator to inspect state data and message traffic.
-author: kamrani
-ms.author: kamrani
 keywords: Bot Framework SDK, debug bot, inspection middleware, bot emulator, Azure Bot Channels Registration
+author: JonathanFingold
+ms.author: iawilt
-manager: kamrani
+manager: shellyha
+ms.reviewer: micchow
+ms.service: bot-service
 ms.topic: how-to
-ms.service: bot-service
 ms.date: 09/21/2021
 ---